 Screw the bolts in evenly while holding the bracket secure against the o-rings, then tighten.

 Step 5) Install the union screw.
-The larger end goes into the bracket, and you use a 12mm allen key to torque it down.
+The larger end goes into the bracket, and you use a 12mm allen key to torque it to 20ftlbs.

 Step 6) Now you can install the oil filter of your choice, although I'll always recommend Toyota because of their proprietary bypass pressure.